 - a.
 Policy.
-The CSB will not directly collect or use social security numbers from employees or members of the public, except in circumstances where there is a legal requirement to do so or where use of an alternative identifier is not possible.
-As appropriate, the CSB will participate in government-wide efforts to explore alternatives to agency use of social security numbers as a personal identifier for both federal employees and federal programs. - b.
-Implementation Plan.
-The Senior Agency Official for Privacy shall develop a plan to identify and eliminate instances of the unnecessary collection and use of social security numbers in the systems and programs of the CSB.
-The actions identified in the plan are to be completed within the timeframe specified in OMB Memorandum M-07-16 (May 22, 2007), Attachment 1, paragraph B.2.a.
+The CSB will not directly collect or use social security numbers (SSNs) from employees or members of the public, except in circumstances where there is a legal requirement to do so or where use of an alternative identifier is not possible.
+As appropriate, the CSB will participate in government-wide efforts to explore alternatives to agency use of SSNs as a personal identifier for both federal employees and federal programs. - b.
+Periodic Updated review.
+The Senior Agency Official for Privacy will review the use of SSNs in agency systems and programs to identify and eliminate instances of the unnecessary collection of SSNs annually.